rohit2416/bankingapp/Readme.md

 Once you have those, you should install these globals with` npm install --global`:

 #_Installing_
-npm install to install all dependencies
-Install the Angular CLI
+npm install to install all dependencies.
+Check for the version and get the latest node Install the Angular CLI

 `npm install -g @angular/cli`